jamesclair/portfolio/docs/resume/resume.md

 Delivered software to customers and internal teams through the development of release consulting, documentation, feedback, User Acceptance Testing, and bug management.
 Served part-time as TierIV escalations engineer contributing improvements and fixes directly to the core product.

 **Achievements:** Successfully revived and managed the Global Early Access Beta Program into a cross-organizational effort that incrementally introduced software releases while gaining early feedback and re-establishing customer trust.
-Developed FIPS, High Availability, and Disaster Recovery guides for new next generation deployment architectures.
+Developed FIPS, High Availability, and Disaster Recovery guides for new next-generation deployment architectures.
 Created Splunk Integration Guide allowing bulk exportation of data from Splunk to LogRhythm and easing the process of migration from our competitor.
-Co-Rebuilt the Release Champion Program tripling internal content contributions, improving cross-organizational relationships, and chopping our release cycle down from 1 year to 6 months.
-Co-Managed over 4 new product launches, 5 major and 23 minor relases.
+Co-rebuilt the Release Champion Program tripling internal content contributions, improving cross-organizational relationships, and chopping our release cycle down from 1 year to 6 months.
+Co-managed over 4 new product launches, 5 major and 23 minor releases.
 Authored Threat Intelligence Provider Service and LogRhythm SIEM to CloudAI integration guides.
 Continuously provided consultation and optimizations helping to scale beyond the 200k and 300k Messages Per Second benchmarks.
-Co-Authored and led tiger team in the creation of a comprehensive Advanced Intelligence Engine best practice guide.
+Co-authored and led the tiger team in the creation of a comprehensive Advanced Intelligence Engine best practice guide.
 Earned certifications in Project+.

 **Skills:** *LogRhythm Advanced Intelligence Engine, Splunk, CloudAI, Windows Server, Elasticsearch, PowerShell, Bash, Python, REST, STIX/TAXII, Postman, FIPS, HIPAA, PCI, NIST CSF, Behavioral Analytics, Threat Intelligence Services, Crystal Reports, C2 Auditing, Alarm and Event Mangagement, Syslog, API collection, database collection, file collection, stream collection, data processing analytics and management*